PM ChangeAgent Commentary by Stacy Goff.

 One Smart Move Forward

 And now, a new option is available for those who are ready to improve PM Performance.
 It is based on a multi-year effort of GAPPS, the Global Alliance for Project Performance Standards.
 As with GAPPS’ other performance standards, it consists of Units of Competency, each having Elements, and each Element having Performance Criteria.
 The Units include (where the PSp prefix refers to Project Sponsor):

 - PSp01 Take Accountability for the Project

 - PSp03 Support the Project

-You can download and review this GAPPS Standard For Project Sponsors from the GAPPS website.
+You can download and review this GAPPS Standard For Project Sponsors from the GAPPS website (you must record your name and email address).
 And, you can find out a bit more about the Standard from a 2014 PM Podcast interview of Bill Duncan.
 Duncan has been a key participant in the development of this standard, and most other relevant PPM standards over the last 25 years.
 In fact, he was the primary author of PMI®’s original 1996 PMBOK® Guide, was the initial project manager for IPMA’s ICB4 (4th edition of the IPMA’s Individual Competence Baseline) and helps to lead IPMA-USA’s certification program.

 The purpose of this Project Sponsor Standard is not necessarily for assessors to certify project sponsors; few might ever consider that action, But, it presents a smart way to assess—and respond to—early-project risks.
 You probably have experienced project sponsors in less-project-savvy organizations who do not fully understand their responsibilities, time commitments, and expected/needed actions and results; note that in Duncan’s podcast, he urges judicious use of the standard: Sponsors need to be treated with consideration of their position, and many other responsibilities.